jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 - Inform the aa-maven session so `tomcat-servlet-api` in the pom moves in lockstep (informational; not a gate).

-Out of scope: Tomcat 10 or 11; the aa-maven pom.
+Out of scope: Tomcat 10 or 11 (retired by D11); the aa-maven pom.

 ##### Completion Criteria

-- `make tomcat` on this host installs 9.0.121 and the four services start against it.
+- `configure/CONFIG_TOMCAT` and the Tomcat README name 9.0.121 and the change is committed.
+The live install and start are verified by M16 / T2 and T3, which start the instances through the systemd units (transferred 2026-09-12).

 ##### Dependencies And Decisions

-- D5
-- D8: the live-install checks (T1, T2) are deferred to M10 or deployment.
+- D8: the live-install checks were deferred; on 2026-09-12 they moved to M16
+  (T2 installs and starts the instances, T3 archives a PV), and this row's own checks became the committed configuration values.
+- D11: 9.0.121 is the fixed Phase 2 version; the interim framing is retired.

 ##### Implementation Plan